jkhabra/jkhabra.github.io/content/gallery/taxiApp.md

   integrating apis

 ## Technologies
-- node.js/hapi.js
+- Node.js/hapi.js
-- socket.io for websockets
+- Socket.io for websockets
-- mongodb for persistence
+- Mongodb for persistence
-- redis for supporting sessions and websockets
+- Redis for supporting sessions and websockets
-- react.js for admin panel
+- React.js for admin panel